bluedynamics/cdk8s-plone-example/README.md

 - [ ] more configuration parameters in `.env`.
 - [ ] better documnetation

+## Ingress
+The default domain is `mxplone-cached.example.com`, this should be changed

 ## Notes

 Bitnami Helm chart at the moment needs a namespace `plone` to be present.